-- 4.1.
-Any Reported Incident or Complaint must be made in writing to the Organization's Complaint Triage Officer within 14 Days of the incident.
-If they wish, the incident reporter or Complainant may use the Organization's incident report or Complaint form, or another form that names the Respondent(s) and clearly identifies and describes the date, location and circumstances of the alleged Infraction or misconduct by the Respondent(s).
-The Complaint Triage Officer has discretion to extend the time for filing a Reported Incident or Complaint if circumstances and reasons presented by the Incident Reporter or Complainant justify doing so. - 4.2.
-Depending on the nature of the Reported Incident or Complaint, the Complaint Triage Officer may provide a verbal summary to an appropriate law enforcement or external agency. - 4.3.
-Depending on the nature of the Reported Incident or Complaint, the Organization may issue an immediate interim suspension of a Respondent's registration or membership at any time pending the outcome of the Complaint Triage Officer's assessment, the Investigation, the Hearing or determination of the Discipline Panel, or the outcome of an external investigation initiated by a Sport Partner or a law enforcement or external agency, if such action is considered necessary to protect the safety of other Individuals.
-Such decision will be made at the Organization's discretion and is not appealable. - 4.4.
-Upon receipt of the Reported Incident or Complaint, the Complaint Triage Officer will acknowledge receipt and provide notice to the Respondent and any other Affected Parties that a Complaint or Reported Incident has been received.
-The Complaint Triage Officer may decide, at their discretion, to investigate the Complaint or Reported Incident before providing notice to other Parties. - 4.5.
-A Reported Incident or Complaint may be made anonymously; however, an anonymous report may limit the ability of the Complaint Triage Officer to assess the file or the ability of the investigator to investigate the Complaint or Reported Incident.
+- 4.4 Any Reported Incident or Complaint that does not fall within Sections 4.1 or 4.2 must be made in writing to the Organization's Complaint Triage Officer within 14 Days of the incident.
+For the avoidance of doubt, this includes complaints referred back to the Complaint Triage Officer by the OSIC following a determination made by the OSIC that a complaint initially reported to it does not fall within its jurisdiction.
+The OSIC is not required to comply with the deadline specified in this section. - 4.5 If they wish, the incident reporter or Complainant may use the Organization's incident report or Complaint form, or another form that names the Respondent(s) and clearly identifies and describes the date, location and circumstances of the alleged Infraction or misconduct by the Respondent(s).
+The Complaint Triage Officer has discretion to extend the time for filing a Reported Incident or Complaint if circumstances and reasons presented by the Incident Reporter or Complainant justify doing so.
+Depending on the nature of the Reported Incident or Complaint, the Complaint Triage Officer may provide a verbal summary to an appropriate law enforcement or external agency. - 4.6 Depending on the nature of the Reported Incident or Complaint, the Organization may issue an immediate interim suspension of a Respondent's registration or membership at any time pending the outcome of the Complaint Triage Officer's assessment, the Investigation, the Hearing or determination of the Discipline Panel, or the outcome of an external investigation initiated by a Sport Partner or a law enforcement or external agency, if such action is considered necessary to protect the safety of other Individuals.
+Such decision will be made at the Organization's discretion and is not appealable. - 4.7 Upon receipt of the Reported Incident or Complaint, the Complaint Triage Officer will acknowledge receipt and provide notice to the Respondent and any other Affected Parties that a Complaint or Reported Incident has been received.
+The Complaint Triage Officer may decide, at their discretion, to investigate the Complaint or Reported Incident before providing notice to other Parties. - 4.8 A Reported Incident or Complaint may be made anonymously; however, an anonymous report may limit the ability of the Complaint Triage Officer to assess the file or the ability of the investigator to investigate the Complaint or Reported Incident.
 An anonymous Complainant or Incident Reporter may be called as a witness before the Discipline Panel as instructed by the Panel.